pjgowtham/recovery_device_realme_RMX2202/README.md

-# Realme GT Master Edition
+# Realme GT 5G
-TWRP device tree for Realme GT Master Edition a.k.a.
-RMX3360
+TWRP device tree for Realme GT a.k.a.
+RMX2202